El Salvador: Pre-Columbian era

-The Pipil people, Nahua speaking groups migrated from Anahuac beginning around 800 AD and occupied the central and western regions of El Salvador.
+The Pipil people, Nahua speaking groups originally from Central Mexico, migrated beginning around 800 AD and occupied the central and western regions of El Salvador.
 The Nahua Pipil were the last indigenous people to arrive in El Salvador.
-They called their territory Kuskatan, a Nawat word meaning "The Place of Precious Jewels", back-formed into Classical Nahuatl Cōzcatlān, and as Cuzcatlán.
+They called their territory Kuskatan, a Nawat word meaning "The Place of Precious Jewels", back-formed into Classical Nahuatl Cōzcatlān, and commonly known as Cuzcatlan.
 It was the largest domain in Salvadoran territory up until European contact.
 The term Cuzcatleco is commonly used to identify someone of Salvadoran heritage, although the majority of the eastern population has an indigenous heritage of Lenca origin, as do their place names such as Intipuca, Chirilagua, and Lolotique.

-Most of the archaeological sites in western El Salvador such as Lago de Guija and Joya De Ceren indicate a pre-Columbian Mayan culture.
+Most of the archaeological sites in western El Salvador, such as Lago de Guija and Joya De Ceren indicate a pre-Columbian Mayan culture.
 Cihuatan shows signs of material trade with northern Nahua culture, eastern Mayan and Lenca culture, and southern Nicaraguan and Costa Rican indigenous culture.
 Tazumal's smaller B1-2 structure shows a talud-tablero style of architecture that is associated with Nahua culture and corresponds with their migration history from Anahuac.
 In eastern El Salvador, the Lenca site of Quelepa is highlighted as a major pre-Columbian cultural centre and demonstrates links to the Mayan site of Copan in western Honduras as well as the previously mentioned sites in Chalchuapa, and Cara Sucia in western El Salvador.
 An investigation of the site of La Laguna in Usulutan has also produced Copador items that link it to the Lenca-Maya trade route.